 The 2018 film stars the supremely talented Stefani Germanotta (a.k.a.
 Lady Gaga) in Babs’ old role, alongside Bradley Cooper (also making his directorial debut) as Jackson Maine, a rootsy rocker at the center of the story.
 But Lukas Nelson, the arresting 29-year-old country/rock superstar-in-the-making (who I’ve also twice previously written about Here and Here), was an essential part of the film, perhaps even the most critical part, given that the narrative was entirely based on musician characters and the music world.
 As Billboard put it in their review, “Bradley Cooper found the missing piece to his musical puzzle – and the living, breathing inspiration for Jackson Maine – strumming guitar next to Neil Young in the middle of the desert.”

-While Nelson was forging a bond with Cooper during the making of the film – Cooper is said to have based his character on a Lukas Nelson “template”, utilizing many of his specific mannerisms as well as his general mystique, to bring Jackson Maine to life – the songwriting and collaboration process also allowed Lukas to foster both a working relationship and soon a friendship with Lady Gaga.
+While Nelson was forging a bond with Cooper during the making of the film – Cooper is said to have based his character on a Lukas Nelson “template,” utilizing many of his specific mannerisms as well as his general mystique to bring Jackson Maine to life – the songwriting and collaboration process also allowed Lukas to foster both a working relationship and soon a friendship with Lady Gaga.
 “Gaga came by,” Lukas related casually, “I met her and we clicked.
 We became good friends, and then we started writing together.”
-And that, in turn, led to Gaga’s under-the-radar (seemingly uncredited) appearance as a backing vocalist for two songs on Nelson’s self-titled 2017 debut album for Fantasy Records, Lukas Nelson & Promise of the Real, one of which being the exquisite trippy jam, ‘Find Yourself’, that we’re featuring here.
+And that, in turn, led to Gaga’s under-the-radar (generally uncredited) contribution as a backing vocalist on two songs for Nelson’s self-titled 2017 debut album for Fantasy Records, Lukas Nelson & Promise of the Real, one of which being the exquisite trippy jam, ‘Find Yourself’,’ featured here.
 It’s a hip-swaying ode to a lover to basically get their shit together, and beginning with the first chorus Gaga’s brawny vocal counterpoints masterfully complement Nelson’s slow burn.
 Their distinctive voices don’t necessarily blend, they weave, and to exceptional effect.
 Still, it’s Lukas’s guitar solos that get me from swaying to jamming, first the break at 2:47, and then the lengthy outro from 4:34 on.
-Some brilliant finger-picking, with feel, and yet unsurprising for a multi-talented, generational force such as Lukas.
+Some brilliant finger-picking, with feel, and yet still unsurprising for a multi-talented, generational force such as Lukas.
 Though he’s most readily found at present on Country/Rock outlets (like my own home-away-from-home, Sirius Outlaw Country channel 60), his musicality is – as CMT News described “Genre-bending, ever-evolving and explorative; like a southern rock dream, with gritty soul, the occasional steel guitar, and nods to his famous father Willie Nelson and his mentor Neil Young.”
-Yeah, that sounds good, I like it.
+Yeah, that sounds real good.
+I like it.
 And I can’t wait to hear more of it.